ShivamGautam98/Solaro/README.md

-# SolarCalculator
+# Solaro
- An android app to calculate the cost of a solar energy plant min. area required for setting it up by intelligently sensing the irradiance of the location.
+ An android app to calculate the cost of setting a solar energy plant may it be commercial or residential.
+ It calculates min. area required for setting it up by intelligently sensing the irradiance of the location.